lgmorand/workshop-aca/_entries/03-05 scaling.md

 {% endcollapsible %}

-Then run Vegeta with the *attack* command.
-If no specific parameters are given, Vegeta will make 50 requests per second on the defined targets and will not stop until you stop it.
+Then run **Vegeta** with the **attack** command.
+If no specific parameters are given, Vegeta will make 50 requests per second on the defined targets and **will not stop until you stop it**.
 You can also specify requests per sec and the duration with respective parameters rate and duration.

 {% collapsible %}